 You can find more info about how to create an internal endpoint in the CRUD documentation.

 These endpoint types all share the microservice property that allows you to link the endpoint to a specific microservice (or proxy) configured in your project.

-After you created an endpoint linked to a microservice you'll be able to edit the Rewrite Base Path.
+Upon creation of an endpoint linked to a microservice, you will be able to edit the Rewrite Base Path parameter.
 This path is useful to customize the base path that is used when invoking APIs exposed by the linked microservice.

 Fast Data Projection

 This endpoint type is used to read data of the Fast Data Projection.
 These APIs are read-only, because they should be edited only by the Real-Time Updater.

 Fast Data Single View